Brandon Calver

-Brandon Calver (born April 17, 1993) is a professional Canadian football linebacker for the Toronto Argonauts of the Canadian Football League (CFL).
+Brandon Calver (born April 17, 1993) is a Canadian professional football fullback.
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a three-time Grey Cup champion after winning with the Winnipeg Blue Bombers in 2019 and with the Argonauts in 2022 and 2024.

 University career

 Calver played U Sports football for the Wilfrid Laurier Golden Hawks from 2013 to 2017.
 He played in 36 regular season games where he had 210.5 tackles, 11.5 sacks, four forced fumbles, six fumble recoveries, and one interception.
 He won a Yates Cup championship with the Golden Hawks in 2016.

 Professional career

 Montreal Alouettes

-While eligible for the 2017 CFL Draft, Calver was not drafted and finished his university eligibility with the Golden Hawks in 2017.
+While eligible for the 2017 CFL draft, Calver was not drafted and finished his university eligibility with the Golden Hawks in 2017.
 On January 22, 2018, it was announced that he had signed with the Montreal Alouettes as an undrafted free agent.
 Calver made the team's active roster following training camp and played in his first professional game on June 16, 2018, against the BC Lions, where he recorded one special teams tackle.
 He played in 17 regular season games that year where he had nine special teams tackles and one forced fumble.

 In 2019, he played in five of the team's first six games of the season and recorded four special teams tackles.
 However, after the team signed fellow linebacker, Frédéric Plesius, Calver was released on August 5, 2019.